EkaterinShitik/Bioinformatics_starter_pack/README.md

 `protein_tools.py` is an open-source program that facilitates working with protein sequences.

 ### Usage
-The programm is based on `run_protein_tools` function that takes the list of **one-letter amino acid sequences**,  a name of procedure and a relevant argument.
+The programm is based on `run_protein_tools` function that takes an arbitrary number of **one-letter amino acid sequences**,  a name of procedure and a relevant argument.
 If you have three-letter amino acids sequences you could convert them by using `three_one_letter_code` procedure in advance.
-Please convert your three-letter coded sequences with `three_one_letter_code` procedure before using any other procedures on them.
+Three-lettter names of amino acids **must be separated with hyphen**.

 To start with the program run the following command:

 `run_protein_tools(sequences, procedure="procedure", ...)`

 Where:
-- sequences - positional argument, a list of protein sequences
+- sequences - an arbitrary number of amino acid sequences
 - procedure - keyword argument, a type of procedure to use that is inputed in *string* type
 - ... - an additional keyword arguments that are to be inputed in *string* type
 -